-Designed to equip teacher candidates with the understanding and skills necessary to utilize Educational Technology and cloud based computing for teaching and learning activities: communicating with students, parents and colleagues; differentiating content, process and product; providing accessibility to learning materials for learners of different abilities; assessing and providing descriptive feedback; integrating interactive whiteboard technology into lessons; and, developing on-going organizational strategies.
-Understanding and skills will be developed through the creation of two products, a Professional Teaching e-portfolio and a flipped lesson.
+Designed to equip teacher candidates with the understanding and skills necessary to utilize educational technology and cloud-based computing for teaching and learning activities.
+The instructional activities and tasks focus on: communication with students, parents and colleagues; differentiating content, process and product; providing accessibility to learning materials for learners of different abilities; creating and providing descriptive feedback; integrating various digital tools into lessons; and developing ongoing organizational strategies.
+Understanding and skills will be developed through critical reflection on the value of digital technology, the creation of digital products, and development of a Professional Teaching e-Portfolio.

-EDUC 521 (3) Differentiated Instruction for Diverse Learners: Part I
+EDUC 521 (3) Differentiated Instruction for Diverse Learners